 - Customer loyalty: Regardless of the nature of your small business, email marketing can help you start a customer loyalty scheme.
 Use it to talk to your VIP customers and ambassadors to grow your business with their help.

-No matter if you’re sending out reminders to clients or offer potential and past customers an exclusive deal, email marketing is definitely something to consider for your small business.
+No matter if you’re sending out reminders to clients or offering potential and past customers an exclusive deal, email marketing is definitely something to consider for your small business.

 Read more about how to build and grow a mailing list for your small business.